uhasker/getting-things-done-in-next-js/src/01-a-brief-introduction-to-javascript/02-primitive-data-types.md

 There is much more to strings and we will return to them later.

-> In fact, strings are a really complicated data type.
-> We will omit most of these complications since they are not relevant to simple web applications.
+> Strings are a complex data type, but we will omit many of the details since they are not relevant to simple web applications.
-> Nevertheless, you should keep in mind that you will not have a perfectly accurate understanding of strings by the end of this book.
+> Nevertheless, we should keep in mind that by the end of this book our understanding of strings will not be perfectly complete.

 ### Undefined

-Finally, there is one more primitive type that's of interest to us, namely `undefined`.
+Finally, there is one more primitive type of interest to us: `undefined`.
-There is only one value of this type: `undefined`.
+This type has only a single value, also called `undefined`.

-If a variable has the value `undefined`, this (quite logically) means that it hasn't been defined.
+If a variable has the value `undefined`, this simply means that it hasn't been defined.
-For example, whenever you have a variable that has been initialized, but not assigned to, it will automatically have the value and therefore the type `undefined`.
+For example, a variable that has been declared but not assigned will automatically have the value, and therefore the type, `undefined`.

 ```js
 let someVariable;